-If you register above signs and symptoms in your baby, take care of it right away.
+If you register the above signs and symptoms in your baby, take care of it right away.

-Your infant or baby is more likely to have asthma under following circumstances:
+Your infant or baby is more likely to have asthma under the following circumstances:

-If your baby is allergic to airborne substances (dust mites, pollens, plant fibres, fungal spores and moulds) then there is a high possibility that your baby will have asthma.
-More than 60 percent of asthma cases are of allergic asthma.
+If your baby is allergic to airborne substances (dust mites, pollen, plant fibres, fungal spores and moulds) then there is a high possibility that your baby will have asthma.
+More than 60 per cent of asthma cases are of allergic asthma.
 When your baby inhales either of these allergens, his immune system acts vigorously.
 This in turns results in inflamed airways and accelerated mucus that triggers asthma.

 High Eosinophil Count